FAQ

 How can I enroll my dog in daycare at Uptown Pup?

-Feel free to email manager@uptownpupindy.com, or call (317) 757-8509 to start the process.
-We’ll collect basic information about your and your dog, then schedule the evaluation (Mon-Fri).
-Because we’re careful about dog-to-human ratios for safety, we do have a capacity for our Daycare room.
+Feel free to email manager@uptownpupindy.com, or call 317-757-8509.
+We’ll collect basic information about you and your dog, then schedule the evaluation (Mon-Fri).
+Because we’re careful about dog-to-human ratios for safety, we do have a capacity for our Daycare.
 This means we’re sometimes full, or booked weeks in advance.

 What does a daycare evaluation look like?

 Our evaluation will assess your dog’s comfort level with humans, other dogs, and the group play environment.
-We will first provide a private resort suite for your pup, to allow acclimation to new sights, smells, and sounds.
-Throughout the arrival, acclimation, and staff introduction process, we read your dog’s body language and communication.
+We first provide a private resort suite for your pup, to allow acclimation to new sights, smells, and sounds.
+Throughout the acclimation process, we read your dog’s body language and communication.
+Our staff is highly trained in dog body language and behavior through the renowned Dog Gurus training system.
 One of our trainers then slowly introduces your pup to the daycare room, at your dog’s pace — beginning with the calmest dogs first.
 If we observe appropriate, relaxed, playful body language, we continue to add more dogs from the group until the new dog is fully incorporated with the group.
-We will give you a call mid-way through the day to let you know how the process is going.
+We call you mid-way through the day to let you know how the process is going.

 Do you have breed restrictions?